 The following helpful information is sourced from educational sectors.
 Although written for specific jurisdictions, they contain excellent general guidance information, see:

 - http://www.education.vic.gov.au/school/teachers/management/Pages/chemica...
 Chemical management in particular links to

 - www.education.vic.gov.au/Documents/school/principals/management/guid2danger.docx (Guidance Sheet 2 Dangerous goods classification system)

-- http://education.qld.gov.au/health/safety/hazards/substances.html Chemicals and hazardous substances, in particular links to
+- https://education.qld.gov.au/initiatives-and-strategies/health-and-wellbeing/workplaces/safety/hazards (link updated June 2019) Chemicals and hazardous substances, in particular links to

 - http://ppr.det.qld.gov.au/corp/hr/workplace/Pages/Managing-Risks-with-Chemicals-in-Department-of-Education,-Training-and-Employment-%28DETE%29-Workplaces.aspx Managing Risks with Chemicals in Department of Education, Training and Employment (DETE) Workplaces

-- http://education.qld.gov.au/health/pdfs/healthsafety/guideline-managing-chemicals.pdf Chapter 4 has information on working with chemicals including storage and handling (4.2); separation and segregation (4.4) and appendix 4d has a chemical segregation advisory guide
+- https://mpe.education.qld.gov.au/initiativesstrategies/Documents/guideli...
+Chapter 4 has information on working with chemicals including storage and handling (4.2); separation and segregation (4.4) and appendix 4d has a chemical segregation advisory guide (Link Updated May 2021)